MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/supported-codecs.md

 > [!NOTE]
 > Where H.265 support is indicated, it is not necessarily supported by all devices within the device family.
-> Where MPEG-2/MPEG-1 support is indicated, it is only supported with the installation of the optional Microsoft DVD Universal Windows app.